| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 ability to apply dynamic correlation rules against a mountain of

-disparate and varied event log data to find the latest threats.
 Even though we have a whole chapter dedicated to Threat Intelligence, we

 still feel compelled to emphasize how essential dynamic threat